paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### DebugMode

 When enabled, `DebugMode` causes a log entry for every creation or movement of a node.
-Because this includes stack dumps, you can find out who did what where.

 ##### Dump